ProfessionalsJeffrey D. Saferstein

 - Samsonite Company Stores in its successful prepackaged chapter 11 case, which was confirmed by the Delaware bankruptcy court in approximately two months;

-- Loehmann’s in connection with its chapter 11 case; and
+- Loehmann’s in its chapter 11 case; and

-- The Penn Traffic Company in connection with its chapter 11 case.
+- The Penn Traffic Company, a leading U.S. food retailer and wholesaler, in its chapter 11 case.

-- Pinnacle Agriculture Holdings, LLC, an agricultural retail and wholesale distribution business serving growers across 29 states, in connection with its out-of-court recapitalization and exchange offer transactions;
+- Pinnacle Agriculture Holdings, an agricultural retail and wholesale distribution business, in its out-of-court recapitalization and exchange offer transactions;

 - Samsonite Corporation, manufacturer of luggage and travel bags, in its worldwide out-of-court restructuring;

-- Alpha Media Group, publisher of Maxim Magazine, in connection with its out-of-court restructuring;
+- Alpha Media Group, publisher of Maxim magazine, in its out-of-court restructuring;

-- Thomas Nelson, Inc., the world’s largest publisher of Christian content, in its out-of-court restructuring; and
+- Thomas Nelson, the world’s largest publisher of Christian content, in its out-of-court restructuring; and

-- Atkins Nutritionals, Inc, manufacturer and distributor of weight management nutrition products in the U.S. and internationally, in its out-of-court restructuring.
+- Atkins Nutritionals, manufacturer and distributor of weight management nutrition products in the U.S. and internationally, in its out-of-court.